ava-labs/avalanche-docs/docs/tooling/cli-guides/run-with-docker.md

 ---
 tags: [Tooling, Avalanche CLI]
 description: This guide demonstrates how to run Avalanche CLI in a docker container.
-pagination_label: Avalanche CLI
+pagination_label: How to Run Avalanche CLI with Docker
 sidebar_label: Run with Docker
 sidebar_position: 1
 ---

-# How to Run Avalanche-CLI with Docker
+# How to Run Avalanche CLI with Docker

 To run Avalanche-CLI in a docker container, you need to enable ipv6.